Before you can begin using Magic Transit, verify that you meet Cloudflare’s onboarding requirements.

 - Support maximum segment size (MSS) clamping.

-Draft a that identifies the prefixes you want to advertise and gives Cloudflare permission to announce them.
+Draft a - sometimes referred to as a Letter of Authorization - that identifies the prefixes you want to advertise and gives Cloudflare permission to announce them.
 The LOA is required by Cloudflare’s transit providers so they can accept the routes Cloudflare advertises on your behalf.
 See this for an example.

 Verify IRR entries